ameli/imate/README.rst

     :sup:`1.
 Wheels for PyPy are exclusively available for installation through pip and cannot be installed using conda.` :sup:`2.
 Wheels on MacOS do not support GPU as MacOS does not natively support NVIDIA GPUs.` :sup:`3.
 Wheels for Windows on ARM-64 architecture are exclusively available for installation through pip and cannot be installed using conda.`
+    :sup:`4.
+NVIDIA CUDA does not support ARM64 archetecture on Windows.`

 Supported GPU Architectures
 ===========================